graphnex/privacy-from-visual-entities/ARTIFACT-EVALUATION.md

 ## Description <a name="description"></a>

-This artifact contains the source code of the framework for training, testing, and evaluating the models for image privacy classification used in the article: A. Xompero and A. Cavallaro, "Learning Privacy from Visual Entities", Proceedings on Privacy Enhancing Technologies (PoPETs), Volume 2025, Issue 3, 2025 (to appear).
+This artifact contains the source code of the framework for training, testing, and evaluating the models for image privacy classification used in the article: A. Xompero and A. Cavallaro, "Learning Privacy from Visual Entities", Proceedings on Privacy Enhancing Technologies (PoPETs), Volume 2025, Issue 3, 2025.

 ### Security/Privacy Issues and Ethical Concerns <a name="security-ethical"></a>